 8. A home-coming shopping experience at the Old Quarter of Hanoi

-As a corporate traveler, I have jumped to this conclusion that Hanoi offers one of the best five star taxi services in Asia.
-This is my conclusion after having been travelling to several major cities in Asia such as Bangkok, Singapore, Hong Kong, or even our beloved Southern city Ho Chi Minh City of Vietnam.
+As a corporate traveler, I have jumped to the conclusion that Hanoi offers one of the best five-star taxi services in Asia.
+This is my conclusion after having traveled to several major cities in Asia such as Bangkok, Singapore, Hong Kong, and even our beloved Southern city Ho Chi Minh City of Vietnam.
 Even long before cab-hailing services such as Grab or Uber were introduced to the Vietnamese market, I have always been so proud that most international hotels or large commercial centers in Hanoi are partnered with a reliable taxi company which allows a certain number of taxis to be parked permanently at the hotel lobby and the taxi drivers would be ready to take the guests to anywhere they like in the city, without having to wait or going to through a complicated booking system.
-Taxi Group in Hanoi has been able to offer various payment methods including credit-cards or cash for a long time.
+Taxi Group in Hanoi has been able to offer various payment methods including credit cards or cash for a long time.
 If you don’t speak the language, all you have to do is to download the App!
 You will know the estimation for each journey before you go.
-An electronic receipt will be printed for you to keep at the end of the journey with full information of the vehicle, contact information and your journey so you can also trace back after if you need further support to find a lost property or to give a feedback.
+An electronic receipt will be printed for you to keep at the end of the journey with full information about the vehicle, contact information, and your journey so you can also trace back if you need further support to find lost property or to give feedback.

 10. You may call Hanoi ‘the little Paris’, but definitely NOT some ‘Beijing of Vietnam’

-There was a colleague of mine from China once compared Hanoi as the “Beijing of Vietnam”, to him, Hanoi is like Beijing.
-Well for me as a Vietnamese, I would take this a little more personal.
-I would totally agree that Hanoi can be considered as “Beijing of Vietnam” in the sense that both cities are the national capital and political cities, and it’s also true that Vietnam was under much influence by the Chinese history and Confucius culture for over 1,000 years.
+There was a colleague of mine from China once compared Hanoi to the “Beijing of Vietnam”, to him, Hanoi is like Beijing.
+Well for me as a Vietnamese, I would take this a little more personally.
+I would totally agree that Hanoi can be considered as “Beijing of Vietnam” in the sense that both cities are the national capital and political cities, and it’s also true that Vietnam was under much influence by Chinese history and Confucius culture for over 1,000 years.
 However, Hanoi is still very different, in a way that you might be able to find a Chinatown in many other cities in the world, including our Southern city Saigon (Ho Chi Minh City), there is simply no place known as a Chinatown in Hanoi.
 Quota had this question: Is Hanoi the only city in Southeast Asia without China town?
-The reasons for this could be many, but the answer is Yes – there isn’t any Chinatown in Hanoi.
+There could be many reasons why it is not, but the answer is Yes – Hanoi is the only city in Southeast Asia without Chinatown.

-With almost a decade of French colony, Hanoi’s got many of the ancient French-style architecture projects.
-Many of them such as the St. Joseph’s Cathedral or the Hanoi Opera House or the Long Bien Bridge are some of the key projects that have become Hanoi’s must visit tourist attractions.
+With almost a decade of the French colony, Hanoi’s got many of the ancient French-style architecture projects.
+Many of them such as the St. Joseph’s Cathedral or the Hanoi Opera House or the Long Bien Bridge are some of the key projects that have become Hanoi’s must-visit tourist attractions.

 French Quarter Hanoi is one of the most popular places for tourists.
-Compared to Hanoi Old Quarter, French Quarter is not as busy, however it has the charming and elegant beauty thanks to the ancient French-style architecture in the breath of modern life.
+Compared to Hanoi Old Quarter, French Quarter is not as busy, however, it has charming and elegant beauty thanks to the ancient French-style architecture in the breath of modern life.
 Let’s check out the must-know things about this area.
-Located in the southern end of Hoan Kiem Lake, this area is now home to many five-star hotels, government offices, embassies and buildings.
-French Quarter is perfect for sightseeing, especially for travellers who are interested in historical landmarks, museums and fashion boutiques.
+Located in the southern end of Hoan Kiem Lake, this area is now home to many five-star hotels, government offices, embassies, and buildings.
+French Quarter is perfect for sightseeing, especially for travelers who are interested in historical landmarks, museums, and fashion boutiques.

 11. The gate to visit UNESCO World Heritage Sites